 - Sponsored by

-The IBA Pro Bono Committee invite nominations for its prestigious Pro Bono Award of lawyers who are leading our profession in building a pro bono culture.
+The IBA Pro Bono Committee awards its prestigious Pro Bono Award annually to lawyers who are leading our profession in building a pro bono culture.
+The award is free to enter and it is open to all lawyers, whether or not they are members of the IBA.

-Nominees will be considered on the following criteria:
+Nominations are currently closed, and the selection will be made based on the following criteria:

 Dedication – The Committee seeks to recognize pro bono work that exhibits an exceptional level of commitment and dedication to the provision of free legal services and access to justice.